 If you are replacing an existing ECOM module with a new one, you need to set up the new module with the same network identifiers as the module you are replacing.
 If you used the DIP switch to set the Module ID, you will need to set the DIP switch on the replacement module to the same Module ID.
-See pages 2-5 or 2-6 to review the procedure for setting the Module ID using the DIP switch.
+See Chapter 2 to review the procedure for setting the Module ID using the DIP switch.

-If you set up your original ECOM module using one of the software utilities, you will need to refer to your record of the module's network identifiers (see page 2-2) and duplicate the settings in the new module using the same procedures.
-See page 2-8 through 2-12 to review the procedures for using the software utilities.
+If you set up your original ECOM module using one of the software utilities, you will need to refer to your record of the module's network identifiers in Chapter 2 and duplicate the settings in the new module using the same procedures.
+See Chapter 3 to review the procedures for using the software utilities.